IamtheuserJO/rubenclicker_betaversion/README.md

 This is the beta version of the game Rubenclicker.
 Here you can test the game and, after you tested it, click on a link to a form where you give feedback on the game.
+Test the early version of the game now on: https://iamtheuserjo.github.io/ruben/